ganeshv/textfiltrator/README.md

     - **SMTP Username**: This is the username on the SMTP server.
 For most providers this looks like an email address.
     - **SMTP Password**: Password associated with the username.
-In case of Google, this is the "App Password" (explained later).
+In case of Google, this is the _App Password_ (explained later).
 - **Recipient Emails:** Specify recipient email addresses, separated by spaces.
-- **Subject Line:** Set to something like "SMS from ABC's Pixel 7", useful to distinguish which phone sent the email.
+- **Subject Line:** Set to something like _SMS from ABC's Pixel 7_, useful to distinguish which phone sent the email.
+    Optional: The string _{sender}_ anywhere in the subject line will be expanded to the sender's number or short code.
 - **Keywords:** A list of words separated by spaces.
 If the SMS contains one or more of these words, it will be forwarded.
 Leave blank to forward all messages (default).
 - Hit the **Save** button, this will perform some elementary validation on the fields.
 - Hit the **Send test mail** button to verify SMTP settings.
 Once you **confirm receipt** by ticking the checkbox, hit **Save** again.
 - Go back to the main screen and use the **Fwd SMS** button to start automatic forwarding.

+If you use Gmail, consider the following usage pattern:
+- Set the recipient as _myusername+sms@gmail.com_
+- Filter mail sent to _myusername+sms@gmail.com_ to skip the inbox and add a label _SMS_
+- Set the subject line to _Pixel 7, SMS from: {sender}_

+This avoids clutter in the inbox, and the mails under the label _SMS_ are threaded by sender.

 ## Getting an SMTP provider